-The discount rate has changed since the prior measurement date from 3.60% to 3.50%.
+The discount rate changed since the prior measurement date from 2.45% to 2.19%.
+The inflation rate changed since the prior measurement date from 2.25% to 2.75%.

 Schedule of the District's Proportionate Share of the Net Pension Liability